To see the full salary schedule, click here.

 Step 2 - App Review

-Within five business days, you should be notified by email of your rank.
+Within five business days, you should be notified by email of your rank and/or eligibility to continue the hiring process.
 Those who are selected to begin the background investigation phase will be given a list of documents you will need to submit prior to the background process.
 This includes certified copies of your birth certificate, marriage certificate, divorce decrees, certificates, and many more.
 You can help expedite your background process by having gathering all of your official records.
 Keep in mind that your official records may require weeks for government agencies and colleges to process.

 A Comprehensive background investigation is conducted.
 Save yourself time by being thorough and honest.
 Many of the delays and disqualifications are a result of omitting or minimizing incidents in your past.
 Some indiscretions are expected, however, dishonesty is never acceptable.